 If you have questions, please contact John Martin, Scholarly Communication Librarian, at: email@example.com

 Twice a year, the UNT Libraries and UNT Press co-host an open lunch meeting for any scholars at UNT involved in editing a journal, book series, or other publication—or considering doing so—to share their experiences and learn about best practices.
 To receive announcements of future meetings, please contact firstname.lastname@example.org.

 An annual symposium sponsored by UNT on topics relevant to Open Access initiatives.
-UNT's Open Acccess Symposium 2017 will be held on May 18-19, 2017 at the University of North Texas New College at Frisco.
+UNT's Open Acccess Symposium 2018 will be held in Fort Worth Texas.
+More information coming soon!